euro-hpc-pl/SpinGlassPEPS.jl/REFACTOR.md

   export lists (~240 → ~35, needs maintainer sign-off on the public surface), one Documenter build replacing the regex-scrape aggregation, version bumps and registered releases.
-Curated exports, `deprecations.jl` covering the paper listings, one Documenter build replacing the regex-scrape aggregation, register SpinGlassPEPS 2.0 (majors move in lockstep across subpackages; minors/patches release independently; breaking changes only at majors, preceded by one deprecation minor).
+Curated exports, `deprecations.jl` covering the paper listings, one Documenter build replacing the regex-scrape aggregation, and release SpinGlassPEPS 2.0 (breaking changes only at majors, preceded by one deprecation minor).

 ## Notes

 - The audit's per-package reports (with full file:line evidence) were produced by a multi-agent read of every source file; the headline claims in this document were re-verified by hand against the working tree on 2026-07-11.
-- Untracked scratch at the old repo roots (`SpinGlassEngine.jl/mwe*.jl`) documents known probability-vs-Boltzmann mismatches across the config matrix — convert to `@test_broken` sets in Phase 2 rather than losing that information.
+- Historical scratch from the former Engine repository documented known probability-vs-Boltzmann mismatches across the config matrix — convert to `@test_broken` sets in Phase 2 rather than losing that information.